reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 ### Prominent Women in Python
 There are many active women and URG in the Python community, but there is no central list.
 Here are some.  **On the "Python Initiatives List" is to create a list for easy reference.**
-- [Audrey Roy Greenfeld](https://www.linkedin.com/in/audrey/) co-founder of PyLadies, co-author of Two Scoops of Django book, and creator of cookiecutter Python package [a]
+- [Audrey Roy Greenfeld](https://www.linkedin.com/in/audrey/) co-founder of PyLadies, co-author of [Two Scoops of Django](https://www.twoscoopspress.com/), and creator of cookiecutter Python package [a]
 - [Hilary Mason](https://twitter.com/hmason) co-founder of DataGotham, Data Science expert
 - [Renee Teate](https://twitter.com/BecomingDataSci) Creator/Host of Becoming a Data Scientist Podcast, and so many other resources
 - [Lynn Root](https://twitter.com/roguelynn) Python Software Foundation member, PyLadies San Francisco Founder